-2 1/2 years ago Don Ross approached me asking if I would consider taking on a Harp Guitar project.
+Don Ross asked if I would consider taking on a Harp Guitar project.
 Though my first inclination was to run as fast as I could in the opposite direction, I soon warmed up to the idea and was pretty excited about the challenge involved.

 As usual Don gave me a lot of freedom on the design side but had a few details that he wanted to incorporate.
 The body size would be based on an SJ Jumbo, the same as every guitar that I've built for him and he specified 6 sub bass strings as well as a pinless bridge (a really long one!).
 Being a Fanfret the main neck used 25.4" treble and 26.25" bass scales.

-Originally I had planned on using a beautiful Quilted Mahogany for the sides and back but had to abandon it when the side material absolutely refused to handle the tight waist bends without fracturing!
-For plan #2 I chose African Padouk, a wonderful responsive tonewood that also looks great.
-For the top wood I was lucky to find a very old piece of Sitka Spruce that even had some cool bear claw figure.
+We chose African Padouk, a wonderful responsive tonewood that also looks great.
+For the top wood I used a large, but very old piece of Sitka Spruce that had some nice bear claw figure.

-The project took two years to complete including much R&D in the beginning and seat of the pants design work, especially in regards to the top bracing.
+The project took two years to complete including much R&D in the beginning and careful design work, especially in regards to the top bracing.
 After breathing a large sigh of relief I must say that I am pleased with the results.
 Don now has the guitar in his very capable hands and I am really looking forward to hearing what he comes up with.

-One other challenge of this project was what to do about a case since you can't buy one of these off the shelf!
-I was fortunate to find a keyboard flight case that was just about the right size.
-The learning curve included making the interior out of foam and gluing in the velour lining.
-More skill learning but, again, decent results!
+Another challenge of this project was sourcing out a case, since you can't buy one of these off the shelf!
+I was fortunate to find a keyboard flight case where I custom fitted the interior with foam and velour lining which worked out perfectly.